I2Cash/docs/FAQ.md

 ### If I have 10 ANC, how much Cash will I get?

-This decision on the ratio of ANC to Cash has not been made.
+A decision on the ratio of ANC to Cash has not been made.
 We are listening to the voice of the community for this.
 You can [come to our Slack and join the discussion.](https://join.slack.com/t/anoncoin/shared_invite/enQtMjcxMzUxMjk5ODYwLTU0OTJhNmIxNzYyY2JiMzUxOGZhMjYzNmQ3YmViNWM1OWIxZGNlMGY0Zjg1NzdhMDAyZmRiYTFhNTM1OWZiYTU)

 This document will be updated once we have decided this.